Diversity and Evolution of Dust Attenuation Curves from Redshift z ~ 1 to 9: Results

 In this section, we will focus on the evolution of the slope and attenuation with redshift.
 Higher redshift galaxies, on average, have lower {\AV} values, as expected.
 This trend could initially be misinterpreted as evidence for steeper attenuation curves at high redshifts.
 Therefore, to assess whether the attenuation curve slope evolves with redshift, potentially due to intrinsic changes in dust grain properties, it is important to control for {\AV}.
 Figure~\ref{fig:attcurve_av} shows the average attenuation curve of the sample in 4 bins of {\AV}, for 3 redshift ranges.
 The attenuation curve is shown for both parameterizations: the absolute curve (top row) and the selective curve (bottom row), as described in \S\ref{sec:method-dustcurve}.
 The average curve in each bin is derived as the weighted 50th percentile of the curves within the bin, where the weights are determined by the uncertainty in the best-fit luminosity at 1600$\AA$ obtained from 100 realizations of each galaxy's fit.
 The shaded region around each curve represents the 16th to 84th percentiles.
 Analytic fits to the absolute attenuation curves are provided in Appendix~\ref{sec:curve-fits} and summarized in Table~\ref{tab:curve-fits}.
 It is important to keep in mind that the slope of the absolute curve depends on the $R_V$ parameter, which is difficult to constrain in the absence of IR data.
 Although the shape of the curve differs between the absolute and selective parameterizations, the trends across redshift and {\AV} bins are the same, as described below.

-Figure~\ref{fig:attcurve_av} shows a consistent trend in all redshift bins where the attenuation curve becomes shallower with increasing {\AV}, transitioning from an SMC-like to a Calzetti-like or even shallower slope, in line with the trend shown in Figure~\ref{fig:slope_av_params}.
+Figure~\ref{fig:attcurve_av} shows a consistent trend in all redshift bins where the attenuation curve becomes shallower with increasing {\AV}, transitioning from an SMC-like to a Calzetti-like or even shallower curves, in line with the trend shown in Figure~\ref{fig:slope_av_params}.
 While this trend is evident, the change in slope at $z = 3-7$ between {\AV}$< 0.1$ and {\AV}$= 0.1-0.6$ is relatively modest.
-At fixed {\AV}, the $z = 7-9$ attenuation curves are consistently shallower than or comparable to those at $z \sim 1-3$, with the $z = 3-7$ curves lying in between.
-Notably, the highest-redshift curves lie at or below the 16th percentile of the corresponding low-redshift curves across all {\AV} bins and are even shallower than the Calzetti curve at {\AV}$> 0.6$.
-A similar trend is found for the $z = 3-7$ curves at {\AV}$> 2$.
+Additionally, at fixed {\AV}, the high-$z$ ($z = 7-9$) attenuation curves are always shallower than the low-$z$ ones (at $z \sim 1-3$).
+Notably, the highest-redshift curves lie close to the 16th percentile of the corresponding low-redshift curves across all {\AV} bins, even though the scatter at low-$z$ curve is significant (shaded blue regions).
+While the intermediate-$z$ ($z \sim 3-7$) curves are often between the high- and low-$z$ ones, the lowest-$A_V$ curve is very similar to the high-$z$ curve.
+In terms of population properties, the {\AV} distribution within this bin is quite similar across the three redshifts.
+The only notable difference is that the low-$z$, low-$A_V$ bin has higher average stellar mass and older galaxies compared to the higher-$z$ populations.
+However, this is not sufficient to explain the very flat attenuation curve at intermediate $z$ at low $A_V$.
+The scatter in slope values in the lowest {\AV} bin is high, reflecting the large diversity in galaxy dust properties and/or dust–star geometry.
+Further exploration of the evolution of high-$z$ attenuation curve slopes at low $A_V$ will be the focus of future work.
 These results point to possible evolution in the dust properties of galaxies over cosmic time.
 In the next section, we explore the physical interpretation of these findings and their implications for observations of high-redshift galaxies.